spestana/how-to-graduate/README.md

     - Copies of the written questions and your answers for the committee members in case they didn’t bring their own copy. (they really should bring their own copy, but just in case)
     - Copies of your class list/CV/research statement (the same thing you’d emailed them when scheduling the exam) in case they want to see those things. (again, they should have those if they’re prepared, but just in case)
     - Markers/chalk/eraser for whiteboard/chalkboard (make sure ahead of time that the room has these materials.
 You may need to ask the CEE front office or someone at the Library for access to these if they’re not already available in the room).
 Also bring pencil/paper too.
   - During the exam, introduce yourself and give a brief overview of your research interests that you’d provided the committee with.
 You’ll likely then be asked to explain your written exam problems, asked followup questions about those problems, and then more general questions about your planned research topic.
-At the end of the exam the committee will discuss in private and pretend to deliberate and decide if you’ve passed (**don’t worry, you did pass, they wouldn’t hold an exam if they didn’t think you would pass**).
+  - At the end of the exam the committee will ask you to leave the room so that they can discuss in private and decide if you’ve passed.
 They’ll invite you  back in and give some feedback, suggestions about areas to study/read about more.
-  - **Congrats, you did it!**
 - **After passing the exam**, your advisor will then submit a form to the CEE advising office notifying them that you’ve passed.
+- **If they decide that you did not pass the exam**, I would have serious concerns about why your advisor and committee had you go through the qualifying exam process.
+By the time you are ready to take the qualifying exam, I would hope that your advisor and committee would already have a very good idea of your skills and preparedness for continuing to work on your PhD (and therefore have already decided that you can no doubt pass this exam).
+If your advisor and committee genuinely do not think you are prepared to pursue a PhD, I would hope that they do not make you go through the qualifying exam until they feel that you're prepared.
+If they have you take the exam and decide that you did not pass, this reflects poorly on the mentorship you've received, not on you.

 ## How to: General Exam